lyndon025/playtested/src/content/article/2023-11-11-am-i-playing-forza-or-gran-turismo-here--beta-impressions---racing-master.md

 ---
-title: "Am I playing Forza or Gran Turismo here? | Beta Impressions - Racing Master"
+author: lyndonguitar
+category: Review
-description: "Racing Master is a mobile racing game developed by both Netease and Codemaster and features amazing visuals, presentation, and is loaded with gameplay content.
+description: Racing Master is a mobile racing game developed by both Netease and Codemaster and features amazing visuals, presentation, and is loaded with gameplay content.
   The game is currently on a closed beta test from Nov 9 to Nov 28 for the US region, with a full data wipe afterwards.
-The official release date is still unannounced."
+The official release date is still unannounced.
+featured: false
 pubDate: 2023-11-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "racing-master"]
+tags:
-featured: false
+- taptap
+- racing-master
-thumb: ""
+thumb: ''
+title: Am I playing Forza or Gran Turismo here? | Beta Impressions - Racing Master
 ---

 Racing Master is a mobile racing game developed by both Netease and Codemaster and features amazing visuals, presentation, and is loaded with gameplay content.
 The game is currently on a closed beta test from Nov 9 to Nov 28 for the US region, with a full data wipe afterwards.
 The official release date is still unannounced.